New Magnesium Die Cast Facility

 - 19,000 square feet of office space

-- 6,000-sf Customer Center of Excellence that will house training facilities for Spartan’s global client base
+- 6,000-sf Customer Center of Excellence with training facilities for Spartan’s global client base

 - 35-foot-high walls and a 53-foot-high bay space for the die casting manufacturing area